You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

 With younger kids, take stories like There was an Old Woman that Swallowed a Fly or If You Give a Mouse a Cookie, and have them create their own story using the same predictable pattern.
 They can write a story called If You Give an Alien a Spaceship or There was an Old Mommy that Swallowed a Lego.

 You may need to get a little more creative with older kids.
-If they like books like Percy Jackson, Harry Potter, or Magic Tree House, have them take the story and make it their own.
+If they like books like Percy Jackson, Harry Potter, or Magic Tree House, have them make the story their own.

-For example, if they like Magic Tree House, have them write their own story about a treehouse being transported to a certain location.
-Or if they love Percy Jackson, they can write their own myth about a Greek God they create.
+For example, if they like Magic Tree House, have them write their own story about a treehouse being transported to a specific location.
+Or if they love Percy Jackson, they can write their myth about a Greek God they create.

 Why does this work?

-Kids aren’t recreating the wheel.
-They are using a story format they know and are comfortable with.
-They are using it to help them create a story using a formula that works.
+Kids aren’t re-inventing the wheel.
+They are using a story format they know and are comfortable with, using it to help them create a story using a formula that works.

-Kids don’t have to hate creative writing.
-They don’t need to struggle.
-Reluctant writers often need the right intervention that will get them past whatever roadblock is holding them back.
+Kids don’t have to hate creative writing or struggle with it.
+Reluctant writers often need the right intervention to overcome whatever roadblock is holding them back.

 Use the tips above to help you find what will help your reluctant writer blossom into a confident, creative writer.